8. Flow of execution#

 return is a function: the round brackets are obligatory.

-Analysis of algorithms can give us a rough estimate of their run times or memory consumption as a function of the input data size, especially for big data (e.g., [14, 43]).
+Analysis of algorithms can give us a rough estimate of their run time or memory consumption as a function of the input problem size, especially for big data (e.g., [14, 43]).
+In scientific computing and data science, we often deal with vectors (sequences) or matrices/data frames (tabular data).
+Therefore, we might be interested in determining how many primitive operations need to be performed as a function of their length \(n\) or the number of rows \(n\) and columns \(m\), respectively.

-For instance, the \(O\) (Big-Oh) notation can express the upper bounds for time/resource consumption in asymptotic cases.
-For instance, we say that the time complexity is \(O(n^2)\), if for large \(n\), the number of operations to perform will be proportional to at most the square of the vector size (more precisely, there exists \(m\) and \(C>0\) such that for all \(n>m\), the number of operations is \(\le Cn^2\)).
+The \(O\) (Big-Oh) notation can express the upper bounds for time/resource consumption in asymptotic cases.
+For instance, we say that the time complexity is \(O(n^2)\), if for large \(n\), the number of operations to perform or memory cells to use will be proportional to at most the square of the vector size (more precisely, there exists \(m\) and \(C>0\) such that for all \(n>m\), the number of operations is \(\le Cn^2\)).

 Exercise 8.10